rmzse/for-review/architecture.md

 }
 ```

-Lets try this in the browser, open the app and the developer tools  to see the results.
+Let's see the code in action in the browser: open the app and the developer tools to see the results.
-What did you see?
-Click on the button, is anything printed on the console?
+What do you see?
+Click on the button, is anything printed out to the console (in developer tools)?

-### Reversed data flow from the component to the template
+## Reversed data flow from the component to the template
-Information flows in the opposite direction from what we discussed earlier.
+Data is also able to flow in the opposite direction, from inside the app all the way back to the template.
 In
 this case we have some information in the compontent that we want to display
 in the template.
-Lets create a video on our component
+Let's go ahead and create a video in our component!

 ```typescript
 @Component({
 ...
 })

 export class AppComponent {
   title = 'app';
   video = {